 The creditor may offer to set up a payment plan that is more manageable for your finances.

-This is usually a more drastic step where you've already missed payments but want to eliminate the debt entirely from your name.
+This is usually a more drastic step where you've missed payments but want to eliminate the debt from your name.
 The creditor may prefer to collect some of the owed balance instead of selling the debt to a debt collection agency.